Green Street’s Time-Tested Approach to REIT Net Asset Value (NAV)

 The warranted share price is compared to the current stock price to form BUY/HOLD/SELL recommendations for the REITs in our coverage universe.

-We employ a relative pricing model when conducting our REIT analysis and making our company-specific recommendations.
+We employ a relative pricing model when conducting our REIT Data and making our company-specific recommendations.
 This means that there are an equal number of Buy-rated and Sell-rated stocks within each property sector.
 Through a multistep process, we identify which REITs are overpriced and underpriced at any point in time, thereby helping our clients make the best possible real estate capital allocation decisions.
 The effectiveness of the Green Street methodology is demonstrated through the impressive performance of our investment recommendations (View Track Record).

 An NAV-based valuation methodology is only as good as the underlying estimate of net asset value.
 High-quality estimates of marked-to-market valuation require a great deal of effort and resources.
 Green Street’s analysts focus solely on their analytical work and providing support to our clients.
 Our team meets regularly with management teams, conducts numerous property tours and talks frequently with public and private market players.
 A core tenant of our research-driven business model is that we are independent and free from conflicts that arise from banking or brokerage affiliations.